The Greatest Gift

 "The Greatest Gift" is a 1943 short story written by Philip Van Doren Stern, loosely based on the Charles Dickens 1843 novella A Christmas Carol, which became the basis for the film It's a Wonderful Life (1946).
 It was self-published as a booklet in 1943 and published as a book in 1944.

-The film was nominated for five Oscars and has been recognized by the American Film Institute as one of the 100 best American films ever made, placing number 11 on its initial 1998 greatest movie list and number one on its list of the most inspirational American films of all time.

 Plot summary

 George Pratt, a man who is dissatisfied with his life, contemplates suicide.
 As he stands on a bridge on Christmas Eve, he is approached by a strange, unpleasantly dressed but well-mannered man with a bag.
 The man strikes up a conversation, and George tells the man that he wishes he had never been born.
-The man tells him that his wish has been granted and that he was never born.
-The man tells George that he should take the bag with him and pretend to be a door-to-door brush salesman if anyone addresses him.
+The man tells him his wish has been granted and that he was never born.
+The man tells George he should take the bag with him and pretend to be a door-to-door brush salesman if anyone addresses him.

-George returns to his town, and discovers that no one knows him.
+George returns to his town and discovers that no one knows him.
 His friends have taken different and often worse paths through life due to his absence.
 His little brother, whom he had saved from death in a swimming accident, perished without George to rescue him.
 George finds the woman he knows as his wife married to someone else.
 He offers her a complimentary upholstery brush, but he is forced to leave the house by her husband.
 Their son pretends to shoot him with a toy cap gun, and shouts, "You're dead.
 Why won't you die?"

 George returns to the bridge and questions the strange man.
 The man explains that George wanted more when he had already been given the greatest gift of all: the gift of life.
 George digests the lesson and begs the man to return his life.
 The man agrees.
 George returns home and finds everything restored to normal.
 He hugs his wife and tells her that he thought he had lost her.
 She is confused.
 As he is about to explain, his hand bumps a brush on the sofa behind him.
 Without turning around, George knows the brush was the one he had presented to her earlier.